sergkim13/restaurant-menu-API/README.md

 ### Install:
 1. Clone repository: `https://github.com/sergkim13/restaurant_menu_FastAPI.git`
+2. Create `.env` and fill it up according to `.env.example`.
-2. Type `make compose` for running application in docker container.
+3. Type `make compose` for running application in docker container.
 App will be running at http://0.0.0.0:8000.
 Type `make stop` to stop app container.
-3. Type `make compose-test` for running tests in docker container.
+4. Type `make compose-test` for running tests in docker container.
 Type `make stop-test` to stop app container.
-4. For checking `pre-commit hooks` you need `Poetry` and install dependencies:
+5. For checking `pre-commit hooks` you need `Poetry` and install dependencies:
     - `make install`
     - `make hooks`
-5. To generate test data:
+6. To generate test data:
 `POST http://0.0.0.0:8000/api/v1/generated_test_data`
-6. To create xlsx-file with all data:
+7. To create xlsx-file with all data:
 `POST http://0.0.0.0:8000/api/v1/content_as_file`
 You will get `task_id` as a response.
-7. To download xlsx-file with all data:
+8. To download xlsx-file with all data:
 `GET http://0.0.0.0:8000/api/v1/content_as_file/{task_id}`